How Much Does Digital Signage Cost?

 If your “free” solution doesn’t meet these basic requirements, you may end up spending a lot of time and resources plugging security holes and dealing with issues.
 You’ll also spend a lot of time developing workarounds to bend the product to your needs.

 It’s no secret free software appeals to lots of small, and medium size businesses.
-After all, SMBs don’t have a lot of money to throw at digital signage.
+After all, SMBs don’t have a lot of money to throw at digital signage software.
 Often, they will look for cheap software after spending a whole lot of cash on flat panel TVs, display brackets, cabling, and media players.

 There are other considerations.
 For example, what happens when SMB owners can’t get their screens online?
 Let’s say someone hacks their devices and puts up some inappropriate content.
 Perhaps they’ll get help from cousin Joe who’s handy with computers… or, they can ask someone at their local computer store to come and fix their digital signage system.

 In either case, the results can be less than optimal, and the business owner may face additional digital signage costs.
 These are just some of the important things to consider when considering digital signage prices.

 If you’re running a business, you need to focus on the things that keep the doors open.
 You don’t want to spend your time configuring PCs, or figuring out networking issues.
 Ultimately, digital signage pricing is very important.

 In the next section, we will discuss what digital signage is made up so you can make a better choice.

 How does Digital Signage work?

 Digital signage is made up of many parts.
 You have your hardware components, like flat panel LED displays, PCs or media player devices, and networking equipment (wired or Wi-Fi routers, etc.).
 Once your hardware is connected, you will need CMS software to manage your content, create playlists, and schedules.